Automated customs declarations: optimize your international trade in 2025

 The major technical challenge remains interoperability between the various systems:

-- Compatibility with existing ERP systems: Standardized interfaces
+- Compatibility with existing ERPs: Standardized interfaces

 - Open APIs: Facilitating data exchange